About the University of the Nations

 A Global University

-The core program in the UofN is the Discipleship Training School (DTS) which is required for all other UofN courses.
+The core program is the Discipleship Training School (“DTS”) which is required for all other courses offered on our campus.

 The unique UofN Experience